 Now we turn to P.K...

 What have your parents' sacrifices meant to you?

 P.K.: Growing up I noticed that many of my friends and people I went to school with had parents who never made the same sacrifices as my parents did.
 I've experienced both sides — I have supportive parents, but I also saw friends whose parents didn't really give them those opportunities to excel within a sport.
 They didn't make the sacrifices, like getting up early to drive their kids to practice.
 It means a lot to me and, to be honest, my parents are reaping the benefits of all their sacrifices now.
 I understand how important it is for kids to see their parents make those sacrifices.

 What was it like in the Subban household growing up?

-P.K.: For many people, there’s usually some idle time after school for kids to do whatever they want.
+P.K.: For many people, there's usually some idle time after school for kids to do whatever they want.
 But we never had that time.
 It was always: go to school, come home from school, go straight to hockey practice or just start shooting pucks around in the backyard rink.
-I never really had the chance to do anything other than hockey [when I had free time], which meant I was always doing something constructive.
-On the same token, a lot of it has to do with parenting — making sure you’re giving your kids opportunities to do these types of activities, you know?
+I never really had the chance to do anything other than hockey [when], which meant I was always doing something constructive.
+On the same token, a lot of it has to do with parenting — making sure you're giving your kids opportunities to do these types of activities, you know?

 What is your fondest hockey memory?

 P.K.: I've made so many memories!
 I've been playing hockey since I was four years old, so I've been playing for 20 years now.
 I think my best memory is getting up every day, knowing I still enjoy playing.
 That's something that I'll remember, even when I finish playing.
 I'll remember how much I enjoyed getting on the ice.
 I love what I do and I work hard at it and I'll continue to do that.